ActurialCapital/autotuner/README.md

 <!-- USAGE EXAMPLES -->
 ## Getting Started

-Once you have cloned the repository, you can start using `Autotuner` to optimize `scikit-learn` hyperparameters.
+Once you have cloned the repository, you can start using `autotuner` to optimize `scikit-learn` hyperparameters.

 ```python
 >>> from sklearn.ensemble import RandomForestRegressor
 >>> from autotuner import TuneEstimator
 >>> model = TuneEstimator(RandomForestRegressor())
 ```